RoleModel/turbo-confirm/README.md

 Finally, the dummy Rails app can be run on PORT 3000 with `yarn dev`.

+There are also rake tasks, if you prefer.
+See [Rakefile](Rakefile) for details.

 ## Acknowledgments

 **Turbo-Confirm** is [MIT-licensed](LICENSE), open-source software from [RoleModel Software][rms].